A Unique Research Asset

 The HCRF is managed by NHS Highland R& D Department (see below).
 The facility draws on NHS expertise through dedicated governanace staff, research nurses, GP and pharmacy staff (research active).
 It is suitable for a range of healthcare and life science related activities and has the capacity to host studies requiring overnight observation.

-The NHS Highland R&D Office works to provide research active staff, new researchers and anybody interested in finding out how to begin research in any health related area throughout the NHS Highland area with support, advice and guidance in the following areas:
+The NHS Highland Research and Development Office works to provide research active staff, new researchers and anybody interested in finding out how to begin research in any health related area throughout the NHS Highland area with support, advice and guidance in the following areas:

 - Calls for research